srich36/TodayILearned/til_docs/Python.md

 ### Introspection vs Reflection

 `Introspection` is the ability for an object to know about itself at runtime. `Reflection` is one step further: the ability to modify itself at runtime.

+### General Tips

+- To get a value from a tuple you can convert to a dictionary and then use the get method
+- Set: A collection that is unordered, unindexed, and unique
+- Python 3.5+ supports type hints
+  - `def my_func(num: int) -> str:`